Railway electrification in Scotland: Borders Railway scheme

-Transport Scotland has put decarbonisation and electrification, possibly partial, fairly high on its agenda and some planning and application work started on Borders electrification in 2022.
+Transport Scotland has put decarbonisation and electrification, possibly partial, fairly high on its agenda and some planning and application work started on Borders Railway electrification in 2022.
 The power supply capacity is highly used at the north end of the line though grid feeders are being upgraded.
 To allow for this and ensure enough future capacity, a grid feeder is being installed at Tweedbank.
+Electrification work started in February 2026 and is due to finish in 2029 with the new electric trains arriving in 2031.